jmtayloruk/jmtayloruk.github.io/joining.md

 There are also various scholarship routes available for a suitably-qualified applicant.
 In all these cases, applications must be made via the university, with varying deadlines, so you should contact me well in advance to discuss this:

-- Scottish-resident applicants with a strong first-class degree are eligible for the [Carnegie Trust PhD Scholarship scheme](https://www.carnegie-trust.org/award-schemes/carnegie-phd-scholarships)
+- Scottish-resident applicants with a strong first-class degree are eligible for Glasgow University scholarship funding.
 Contact me by early December; internal selection early January.
 - Black UK-domiciled students can apply for the [James McCune Smith PhD Scholarships](https://www.gla.ac.uk/scholarships/mccune-smith); final application deadline 31st January.
 In addition to full funding these provide an enhanced experience through external mentors, placements, leadership training, community-building activities and networking opportunities.
 Contact me by early December (guidance available for putting together an application); application deadline end of January.